 Importing Media and Web Pages

-Atlas lets you bring external content directly into your projects — images, documents, audio, video, and web pages all live alongside your writing.
+Atlas lets you bring external content directly into your projects — images, documents, audio, video, and web pages all live alongside your writing and sync with your project like any other Document.

 Supported Formats